By Roy Stevenson

-These people will tell anyone within earshot that the Internet has completely overtaken the print industry.
+Travel bloggers and website publishers will tell anyone within earshot that the Internet has completely overtaken the print industry.
 One prominent travel blogger even predicted that by the year 2020 print magazines would cease to exist!

 To check the facts, I hunkered down and did some research - lots of research!
-In particular, I studied the state of the print media industry and travel print media specifically.

 What I found was both enlightening and encouraging!